 3. Interact A Lot During Day Feeds

 When your baby is awake during the day, spend lots of time interacting with him so he starts to learn that daytime is when things happen and nighttime is for sleep!
-Talk to him, look at him, play with him, etc. Interact during day time feeds.
-Give him all the attention you want when the sun is shining so he starts to notice a difference between daytime and nighttime.
+Talk to him, look at him, play with him, etc. Interact a ton during day time feeds.
+Give him all the attention you want when the sun is shining so he starts to notice a difference between daytime and nighttime feeds.
 This will really help with his day night confusion.

 4. Make A Big Deal Of The Morning

-When your baby wakes up in the morning, make a big deal out of it.
-Go in his room, sing a little good morning song, open up the blinds to let the sunlight in, and start the day.
-Your baby will start to see a difference between night feeds and that first morning feed.
+When your baby wakes up in the morning, make a big deal out of it!
+Go in his room, sing a little good morning song, open up the blinds to let the sunlight in, change his diaper, and start the day.
+Your baby will start to see a difference between night feeds and that first morning feed and they’ll learn that the day is starting when mom enters with a pep in her step!

 5. Go Outside During The Day